idrsolutions/buildvu-nodejs-client/README.md

 # BuildVu Node.js Client #

-BuildVu Node.js Client is the Node.js API for IDRSolutions' [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).
+Convert PDF to HTML5 or SVG with Node.js, using the BuildVu Node.js Client to interact with IDRsolutions' [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).

-It functions as an easy to use, plug and play library that lets you use [BuildVu](https://www.idrsolutions.com/buildvu/) from Node.js.
+The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running [BuildVu](https://www.idrsolutions.com/buildvu/) as an online service.

 -----